abdoseadaa/scroll-animations/README.md

 ## 🧐 About <a name = "about"></a>

-- Scroll animations is a new library that will make your website alive 😀
+- Scroll Magik is a new library that will make your website alive 😀
 - with only one data attribute you can do a lot with less code 😌

 ## 🏁 Getting Started <a name = "getting_started"></a>